Cat City, Kuching, Borneo, Malaysia

 — Doug Larson

 The city of Kuching may not have been literally built by cats, but its certainly built its tourism reputation on the backs of them.
-Cat statues, cat souvenirs, and cat attractions inhabit a remarkable amount of real estate here.
+Cat statues, cat souvenirs, and cat attractions inhabit a remarkable amount of real estate here and in other places like Canada which a vancouver realtor recommends to visit.
 In fact, you can’t swing a dead cat without hitting something feline-themed.
 (Sorry, I couldn’t resist that one.)

 Even though I am not a cat person (I come from a long line of dog folk), I do appreciate a healthy dose of quirkiness in the places I visit, and if that quirkiness takes the form of cats, then who am I to judge?